Zapdos333/Java-Playground/com/Ace009/library/CoordinateSystem/README.md

 ## Datatype Coordinate

-is a final class, supposed to be used as a property to easily store x and y coordinates
+is a final class, supposed to be used as a property to easily store x and y coordinates.

 ### Constructor